Information for harvesters

-Parks Canada is seeking the help of qualified harvesters to participate in a program to reduce unnaturally high moose populations in Terra Nova National Park.
+Each year Parks Canada seeks the help of qualified harvesters to participate in a program to reduce unnaturally high moose populations in Terra Nova National Park.
 A Moose Management Area (MMA) has been established and includes most of the park.
 For more information, please view the FAQ for harvesters.

-Ninety (90) licenses will be available in Terra Nova.
-An additional thirty (30) licenses will be available for not-for-profit organizations.
+Ninety (90) licenses are available in Terra Nova.
+An additional thirty (30) licenses are available for not-for-profit organizations.

 To participate in the Moose Reduction Program, please fill out your application for the provincial license as normal.
 For the purpose of the licensing draw and pool status, MMA28A will be treated the same as all others and provincial licensing fees will be the same.